 14. Lastly, add 2 tablespoons salt, 1 tablespoon sugar and 3 tablespoons soy sauce.
 Keep stirring them until the salt and sugar is melted.
 Let it cook for another couple minutes after pouring soy sauce.
 (Be careful when pouring soy sauce, it may overflow.
 Turn the fire very low or off when you add soy sauce.)

 Enjoy this amazing aroma homemade Sichuan chili oil recipe!
-Also check out these steamed spareribs, Chinese cured pork belly, beef broccoli, Chinese bacon cabbage stir fry and steamed fish recipes.
+Also check out these steamed spareribs, Chinese cured pork belly, beef broccoli, lobster yee mien, claypot rice and steamed fish recipes.

 You May Also Like These Recipes: